 The Wee White Dug piped up that Burns wasn’t the only famous, handsome lad who hailed from Ayrshire.
 He too is an Ayrshire laddie.
 It seems that after appearing on a Visit Scotland billboard in London recently, he now considers himself as famous as Robert Burns.

 After snapping Burns Cottage, we meadered along Poet’s Path.
 The path features Tam O’Shanter weather vanes and statues inspired by other Burns works – it’s great fun.

 We weren’t long on the path when the boy came face to face with ‘the’ moose.
 He was not amused.
 He puffed up his chest and gave the gargantuan moose his most fearsome (yappy) terrier bark.
 The moose didn’t flinch.
-The Wee White Dug decided it probably hadn’t seen him, so he crept by with the stealth of a ninja, muttering about calling pest control.
+The Wee White Dug decided it probably hadn’t seen him, so he crept by with the stealth of a ninja, likely muttering about calling pest control under his breath.